 Advanced User Account Management

-Pricing is without doubt one of the key components of any successful ecommerce strategy.
+Pricing is undoubtedly one of the key components of any successful ecommerce website strategy.
 It is especially important in B2B where you are often selling products in large volumes.
 Within Magento 2, price can be managed using customer group pricing so that certain customer groups get different tiered price point breaks.
 In this way, tiered pricing makes it possible to offer set prices to customer groups based on the quantity purchased.

 50% of B2B searches are now made on smartphones.
 It therefore makes sense to put mobile optimisation at the heart of any B2B business.
 Introduced in Magento 2, RWD (Responsive web design) allows customers and sales staff to place orders on any device (e.g. smart phone, tablet) in varying screen resolutions.
 This ensures that your customers can access your site, however they connect.